alipala/crew_linkedin/README.md

 1. **Scheduled Execution**:
    - The app runs daily at 8 AM CET
-   - Scrapes LinkedIn for AI-related content
+   - Does Google search on LinkedIn for given topic content
    - Generates and sends post to Slack for approval

 2. **On-Demand Execution**: